 AlterKnit Stitch Dictionary – Andrea Rangel’s Tips for Better Colorwork

-The energy around Andrea Rangel’s new book AlterKnit Stitch Dictionary is palpable.
+The energy around Andrea Rangel’s book AlterKnit Stitch Dictionary is palpable.
 We’re all a buzz in the office (Meghan Babin has declared her love publicly and we’re already seeing tons of posts tagged #alterknitstitchdictionary popping up online.
 YAY!), and cannot get enough of gazing at these stitch patterns.
 Holy inspiration.

 When you get your hands on a copy, I think you’ll immediately see why everyone is so excited.
 Andrea has packed this book with amazing content!
 (So much, in fact, that we added 4 extra pages in the last days of production.
 We didn’t want to cut a word!
 So, instead of the standard 160 pages, you’ll notice it’s 164.)

 You might be thinking colorwork isn’t really your thing, though.
 Perhaps you’ve never really caught on to how to read the charts, or you’ve struggled with gauge and color dominance.
 Never fear—Andrea has you covered.
 Here are some of her tips for better colorwork: